Skip to content

 Phased approach enables learning and refinement before full commitment.

-Phase 4: Training and Adoption (Ongoing)
+Phase 4: How Do You Drive Training and Adoption?
+(Ongoing)

 Comprehensive Training Program

-• Hands-on workshops with real scenarios
+• Hands-on workshops — Real scenarios and exercises

-• Quick reference guides and video tutorials
+• Quick reference guides — Video tutorials and documentation

-• Ongoing support channel for questions
+• Support channel — Dedicated resource for questions

 Adoption Monitoring